soggybag/simple-journal/README.md

 - Contributions
   - Add Contribution guidelines
   - Move todos to issues and tag
+- List items can be arranged
+  - Drag to arrange?
+  - Arrow to move up/down?
+- Delete list item
+  - Empty text?
+  - Delete button?
-- Add ditable title to each entry
+- Add editable title to each entry
   - Generate default Entry title with short date - `09/19/19`
 - Save for later
   - Move `<` items to saved for later list